-SWOT analysis involves identifying your company’s Strengths, Weaknesses, Opportunities and Threats.
+SWOT is an acronym that involves identifying your company’s Strengths, Weaknesses, Opportunities, and Threats.
 Here’s what each of those elements means.

 This can include having a memorable and relatable brand, offering a particular service or product, providing fast customer service, or simply having a talented team.

 The company’s Weaknesses are areas of your business that need to be improved.
 This can include changing the organizational structure of your company, not having enough skilled employees, dealing with a limited budget, not standing out from the competition, or lack of a clear marketing strategy.

 Among the myriad challenges businesses encounter, a prevalent weakness is the lack of robust digital skills and marketing acumen.
 This gap is highlighted by GoDaddy’s Small Business Survey

 This reflects the growing recognition of the importance of digital competencies and online marketing in the current business landscape.

 Opportunities are simply possibilities for your company to grow and scale caused by the external environment.
 This can include existing customers asking for a certain product and service that you don’t yet provide, a competitor of yours closing down leading to unserved customers in the market and the potential for a bigger market share that you can acquire, or simply, the consumer income increases in the market you operate in.